parisk/bootstrap-workshop/README.md

-# Bootstrap workshop at Deree College
+# Fast and simple workshop on web development

-Starting code to help students get started at the Bootstrap workshop at Deree College.
+Starting code to help students get started with web development using Bootstrap.

 ## Concept